What are chemical peels?

 The Medical Chambers provides professional, safe and effective care in a state-of-the-art Kensington Clinic.

-- Consultant-delivered service: All patients attending The Medical Chambers Cosmetic Dermatology Clinic will see Dr Ramia Mokbel a highly-qualified consultant cosmetic dermatologist with extensive knowledge, experience and skills.
+- Consultant-delivered service: All patients attending the clinic will be seen by a highly-qualified consultant cosmetic dermatologist with extensive knowledge, experience and skills.

-- Treatment you can trust: Dr Ramia Mokbel uses the highest quality chemicals and performs carefully controlled and supervised peels to achieve excellent aesthetic results.
+- Treatment you can trust: Our consultants use the highest quality chemicals and perform carefully controlled and supervised peels to achieve excellent aesthetic results.

-- Bespoke treatment programmes: The Medical Chambers believes in an individual approach to skincare.
-Dr Ramia Mokbel will carefully assess your skin and your goals before recommending a resurfacing treatment programme to optimise your skin health and enhance your natural beauty.
+- Bespoke treatment programmes: The Medical Chambers Kensington believes in an individual approach to skincare.
+Your consultant will carefully assess your skin and your goals before recommending a resurfacing treatment programme to optimise your skin health and enhance your natural beauty.

 What happens in chemical peels?

-Dr Ramia will cleanse and prepare your skin.
-She will paint the chemical onto your face.
+Your consultant will cleanse and prepare your skin.
+They will paint the chemical onto your face.
 It’s a little like applying a face-mask.
-She will leave the chemical in place for a short time, carefully observing and monitoring your skin throughout.
+They will leave the chemical in place for a short time, carefully observing and monitoring your skin throughout.

 Finally, your consultant will carefully remove the peel, applying treatment to neutralise the chemical if necessary.
 You may notice some tingling, stinging and irritation but the process should not be painful.